W3NDO/Bresenham/README.md

-# Bresenham
+# Bresenham's Line drawing Algorithm
-Java implementation of Bresenham's line drawing algorithm
+A java implementation of Bresenham's line drawing algorithm.

+The algorithm is an incremental scan conversion algorithm that uses only integer calculations.